 It is always a great idea to bring a water bottle- we have a fountain you can use to fill up.

-Yes, we take safety very seriously!
+we take safety very seriously!
 Our equipment has been professionally rigged and is inspected frequently.
-Each apparatus has a high weight bearing load, so that all can enjoy flying without worry.
+Each apparatus has a high weight bearing load of over a thousand pounds, so that all can enjoy flying without worry.
 Our expert instructors will offer modifications and progressions to make sure each student has a safe flight at The Aviary.

 I have done gymnastics, yoga, dance or another high level physical activity- can I skip the beginner series?